-In macQsimal we characterise, test and optimise the different components of the sensor with the ultimate goal to construct an OPM device with a superior balance between magnetic sensitivity, size and other operating constraints, e.g. proximity to the cerebral cortex, in MEG.
+In macQsimal we characterised, tested, and optimised the different sensor components to construct an enhanced OPM.
+The greater objective was to achieve a superior balance between magnetic sensitivity, size and further operating constraints, e.g. proximity to the cerebral cortex, in MEG.

-One of the novel characteristics of the instrumentation employed by macQsimal partner, ICFO, is the use of integrated three-axis biplanar pcb coils, specially designed for maximum magnetic field homogeneity at the cell region in all three directions and minimal stray field, enabling many sensors to be packed close together for arrayed operation.
-ICFO’s test bench (photo on the right) for OPM development occupies a full optical table.
-However, each final prototype sensor will be the size of a fingertip.
+Among the novel characteristics of the instrumentation employed by the macQsimal partner ICFO was the use of integrated three-axis biplanar PCB coils.
+These were designed specifically to maximise the magnetic field homogeneity at the cell region in all three directions to enable the packing of multiple sensors in close proximity for an arrayed operation.
+While ICFO’s development test bench occupied an entire optical table, the developed prototypes are the size of a fingertip

 The magnetic sensitivity of OPMs is fundamentally limited by quantum noise.
 In these sensors, two quantum systems – atoms and light – interact to produce the signal.
 Understanding and controlling the quantum noise in this interacting system is an outstanding challenge.
-In macQsimal we are applying quantum resources like optical and spin squeezing techniques, and quantum entanglement to improve the performance of state-of-the-art atomic sensors as OPMs.
+In macQsimal, we applied quantum resources, such as optical and spin squeezing techniques, and quantum entanglement to improve the performance of state-of-the-art atomic sensors as OPMs.

-The optimisation of the design and the selection of the materials are the key issues in order to have a non-magnetic package. macQsimal partner VTT manufactures a ceramic sensor package with a low footprint using low temperature co-fired ceramic technology.
-This technology consists of several process steps, including screen-printing of conductors, stacking of tape layers, lamination of the stack, and co-firing to manufacture a multi-layer substrate.
-The OPM package contains the atomic vapor cell.
-The cell is assembled on a ceramic isostatic holder which is then integrated into the LTCC package.
+The optimisation of the design and the selection of the materials were the key issues in order to obtain a non-magnetic package.
+The macQsimal partner VTT manufactured a low-temperature co-fired ceramic (LTCC) sensor package with a low footprint.
+The LTCC manufacturing technology consists of several process steps, including screen-printing of conductors, stacking of tape layers, lamination of the stack and co-firing to manufacture a multi-layer substrate.
+In addition, the OPM package contained the atomic vapor cell, that got assembled on a ceramic isostatic holder which was subsequently integrated into the LTCC package.

 Towards market aplicability